Ecosystem

 Legacy Communication Units

-Physical hardware devices (terminals, telemetry boxes, or ISOBUS gateways installed on machines) historically connected to agrirouter as Communication Units (CUs) via the legacy API.
+Physical hardware devices such as terminals, telemetry boxes, or ISOBUS gateways installed on machines historically connected to agrirouter as Communication Units (CUs) via the legacy API.
 CUs are not an endpoint type in the current API: there is no way to create a CU through it.
 Hardware manufacturers building a physical device should follow the separate Communication Unit integration guide for the legacy surface.

 When a VCU participates in data exchange, the platform needs to know which physical machines are present and what they can do.
 That is captured in EFDI Device Descriptions, also known as TeamSets: a structured message sent by the VCU that reports the connected devices, their properties, and how they are grouped.